TWBug/GoldCardHenge/content/legal/privacy.en.md

 If it is necessary to entrust another third party to provide service for the purpose of business, the Website will also strictly require such third party to comply with confidentiality obligations and take necessary inspection procedure to ensure the third party will comply.

-## 4. Rights of your information
+## 4. Rights of Personal Information

-You may exercise the following rights in respect of your personal information collected, managed, and used by the Website:
+Personal information collected, managed, and used by the website; you may exercise the following rights in accordance with Article 3 under the law of Protection of Personal Data:

 * Inquire or request to view your personal data collected by the Website.
 * Make duplications of your personal data collected by the Website.
 * Replenish and rectify your personal data collected by the Website.
 * Request the Website to discontinue collecting, managing, using your personal data it has collected.
-* Delete your personal data collected by the Website
+* Delete your personal data collected by the Website.

 Please note that if you request the website to stop collecting, managing, using your personal data or even request to delete it, we may not be able to provide the Website and service of the Website to you.